coconut milk yogurt recipe

-Coconut Milk Yogurt Recipe
+How to Make Coconut Yogurt Recipe

-Why Make Homemade Coconut Milk Yogurt?
+Why Make Homemade Yogurt With Coconut Milk?

 The problem with store bought coconut milk is the high sugar content and additives.
 The high sugar content cancels out the benefits of eating a cultured food.
 There are also gums and thickeners added to commercial yogurts.
 Some of the additives are unhealthy ad take away from the potential benefits.